 The RMS average of the basic EVM measurements for the average EVM case, and for the reference signal EVM case, for the different modulations schemes shall not exceed the values specified in Table 6.4.2.1-1 for the parameters defined in Table 6.4.2.1-2 or Table 6.4.2.1-3 depending on UE power class.
-The measurement interval for the EVM determination is 10 subframes..
+The measurement interval for the EVM determination is 10 subframes.
 The requirement is verified with the test metric of EVM (Link=TX beam peak direction, Meas=Link angle).